 Returning to blockchain's founding principles

-The blockchain industry has drifted from its founding principles.
+The blockchain industry had drifted from its founding principles.

-What began as a movement to democratize finance has evolved into systems that recreate the very exclusivity they sought to replace.
+What began as a movement to democratize finance had evolved into systems that recreate the very exclusivity they sought to replace.

 Some would say it's rich online virtual worlds, gaming, entertainment and some day the full Ready Player One experience.

-Catalyst Network returns blockchain to its roots through concrete technical innovations that prove true decentralization isn't just an ideal—it's an achievable reality.
+Catalyst Network set out to return blockchain to its roots through concrete technical innovations, aiming to prove that true decentralization isn't just an ideal — it's an achievable reality.

 Catalyst Network